BenjaminDavidPinter/Jobby/README.md

 Which I assume helps reduce the chance of a null reference being thrown.
 I think key is here, I need to spend more time learning about null coalesce, and ways to deal with null objects in the future.

+### 9-24-23
+Back at it.

+Enforced that jobs extend a particular class ```JobbyJobResult```, in order to include additional metadata about the job when it's running.
+The first of which is benchmarks.

 ## Additional Features List
 - ~~Clean up task queue when a task is completed.~~
 - ~~Some kind of way to elegantly fail a job.~~